dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 [![Build Status](https://dev.azure.com/Dapplo/Dapplo.Microsoft.Extensions.Hosting/_apis/build/status/dapplo.Dapplo.Microsoft.Extensions.Hosting?branchName=master)](https://dev.azure.com/Dapplo/Dapplo.Microsoft.Extensions.Hosting/_build/latest?definitionId=6&branchName=master)

-This repository contains extensions for Microsoft.Extensions.Hosting
+This repository contains extensions for Microsoft.Extensions.Hosting, there is a solution with samples in the samples directory and one which is used on the build server in the src.

 Dapplo.Microsoft.Extensions.Hosting.Plugins
 --------------------------------------------